biggt/redditswapbot/README.md

 ## Description

-Scripts that are used on /r/mechmarket and /r/hardwareswap created by the mods of /r/hardwareswap and modified for use by /u/chankster, /u/NotMelNoGuitars, /u/thelectronicnub, and /u/soilheart.
-There are three currently running instances of the bot, /u/hwsbot, /u/mechkbot, /u/funkoswapbot.
+Scripts that are used on /r/homelabsales, /r/mechmarket, and /r/hardwareswap created by the mods of /r/hardwareswap and modified for use by /u/biggt, /u/chankster, /u/NotMelNoGuitars, /u/thelectronicnub, and /u/soilheart.
+There are four currently running instances of the bot, /u/hlsbot /u/hwsbot, /u/mechkbot, /u/funkoswapbot.
 Finally updated to support Praw v5.

 ## Files